-Banff has a number of organizations that raise awareness and appreciation of its UNESCO-recognized heritage.
-They include, among many, the Banff Heritage Corporation, the Eleanor Luxton Historical Foundation and the Whyte Museum.
+A number of organizations raise awareness and appreciation of the Park’s built heritage.
+In addition to ourselves, there is the Eleanor Luxton Historical Foundation, Banff Heritage Corporation and the Whyte Museum.

-We are also working with Shuswap Elders and other experts to document the kekulis, the pit house dwellings found in the Bow Valley.
+We are also working with Shuswap Elders and other experts to document the kekulis, the pit houses of Banff National Park.
 These structures have a 4,000 year history and may represent the first built heritage in the Canadian Rockies.